 It was at that moment the game was over.
 When Durant backed away from Westbrook’s confrontation, the game was over.
 Oklahoma City had the moxie to finish off the game.

 “I think tonight shows who we can be, who we want to be and who we think we can be,” Carmelo Anthony said.

 Anthony, who scored 16 in the first half was wide open on numerous of his makes in the first half, who you can credit Westbrook’s aggressiveness for helping on that.
 Westbrook starting being aggressive, going to the rim.
 Steph Curry started out trying to guard Westbrook but quickly switched onto Andre Roberson.
 With Westbrook going to the rim, the Thunder’s lead ballooned.

 “I go out and compete at a high level,” Westbrook said.
 “I go out and play at a high level.
 I’ve been saying that since Day 1 and that’s what I do.”

 Compete he sure did.
 The dust settled and Westbrook led all scores with 34 points on 15-of-27 shooting.
 He also dished out nine assists and pulling down four rebounds.

 For the Thunder, it’s really only a single step to where they want to be.
 Beating the Warriors to take that step is no feat.
 However, it’s a great way to start.

 “Hopefully this starts a run for us,” Raymond Felton said.
 “We cannot go backwards.”We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!